-In accordance with Government Auditing Standards, we have also issued our report dated November 29, 2022 on our consideration of the Department of Water and Power of the City of Los Angeles' internal control over financial reporting of the Water System and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Department of Water and Power of the City of Los Angeles' internal control over financial reporting of the Water System or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the
+In accordance with Government Auditing Standards, we have also issued our report dated December 12, 2023 on our consideration of the Water System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Water System's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Water System's internal control over financial reporting and compliance.